Facet Calculator

 Additionally, you input the quantity of gemstones for which you want to calculate facets.

-Why is a facet calculator important in jewelry design?
+Why is the calculator important in jewelry design?

-No, facet calculators can be used by both professionals in the gemstone and jewelry industry and enthusiasts.
+The calculators provide functionality for professionals working in the gemstone and jewelry fields alongside enthusiasts.

-Can facet calculators be adapted for new gemstone trends?
+Can the calculators be adapted for new gemstone trends?

 Is there a standard set of facet counts for gemstones?